How Parents Can Bring Out the Best in Their Children Through Emotion Coaching

 When you ask questions like "Who muddy the carpet?" knowing the answer, you create an uncertain environment.
 So instead, be straightforward: "You soiled the carpet; I'm disappointed."

-Give Instances From Your Own Experience
+Give Instances from Your Own Experience

 This gives them the impression that what they're going through is normal.

-Step 4: Identify And Label Your Child's Feelings.
+Step 4: Identify and Label Your Child's Feelings.

 Children frequently have no idea what they are feeling.
 You can assist your youngster in changing a frightened, uncomfortable feeling into something identifiable and normal by labeling an activity - observing aloud that they appear "angry," "sad," or "disappointed."
 Researchers have discovered that simply identifying an emotion has a calming effect on the neurological system, allowing youngsters to recover more rapidly after an upsetting experience.